Kristina01111000/Drws_site/README.md

 the redirect caused a huge slowdown in the site speed, how to fix this? added autooptimization and w3 total cache to increase teh site speed, have had a login issue since then, sometimes can't login even if the password is changed, needed to wait a while and then it just works;

-Dr W's login news
+sometimes login attempt fails, it says to refresh the page, and the login attempt worked Dr W's login news
 - couldn't login, tried multiple times
 - he pressed logout instead, took him to wordpress login instead of website login